No Loud Kids Allowed: California Restaurant’s Sign Draws Ire, Doesn’t Hurt Business

 Felisha T: We didn’t bother giving them a try after seeing their sign about no strollers and no loud kids.
 This is crazy, I’ve never seen something so blatantly discriminatory.

 About those allegations of discrimination: Shake points out two things.
-First, he says that she ran the sign by her attorney, and was given the OK.
-Second, he says that there’s nothing in California law that requires her to allow strollers in the dining room.
+First, he says that she ran the sign by an attorney and was given the OK.
+Second, he says that there’s nothing in California law that requires him to allow strollers in the dining room.
 Third, he says they don’t refuse people with children, but that often times diners with children will see the policy and decide to go eat somewhere else.

 In fact, while some diners are put off by the policy, others seem to enjoy it.
 Amidst the Yelp reviews dragging the place for the policy, other reviewers have praised it.